apereo/cas/cas-server-documentation/integration/Attribute-Resolution.md

 <alias name="shibbolethPersonAttributeDao" alias="attributeRepository" />
 ```

-- Modify either `cas.properties` or the runtime environment to add `shibboleth.attributeResolver.resources`.
+- Modify either `application.properties` or the runtime environment to add `shibboleth.attributeResolver.resources`.
 This is a
 comma seperated list of resources to use for the configuration:

 ```shell